 - annual staff education to protect students in the emergency circumstances including active shooter and stop the bleed

 - in addition to the standard fire drills our students are also trained to respond to an active shooter or similar threat

 - in response to our Governor of Texas school security plan, we are providing office space at the Leadership Academy campus where Troopers of the Department of Public Safety will stop and work on their administrative reports during both day and evening hours.

-- implementation of the Guardian Plan approved by the State of Texas and the Texas Education Agency allowing highly trained individuals, once they have completed all the trainings and mental health requirements, to have a concealed weapon on campus the state program mandates to protect our students from individuals who present a threat to life and injury
+- implementation of the Guardian Plan approved by the State of Texas and the Texas Education Agency allowing highly trained individuals, once they have completed all the trainings and mental health requirements, to have a concealed weapon on campus to protect our students and staff from individuals who present a threat to life and injury